bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+cpu.c initialized, loads, runs cpu cpu.h holds information about cpu and alu operations ls8.c runs an instance of the cpu

+main function has been implemented in ls8.c, nothing has really been implemented in cpu.h except some definitions, cpu_load has been implemented in cpu.c and alu has been partially implemented need to implement init, read, write, and run functions.

 ## Step 1: Implement `struct cpu` in `cpu.h`

 This structure holds information about the CPU and associated components.